ashtuchkin/iconv-lite/README.md

 ## Transliteration

-If the [unidecode](https://www.npmjs.com/package/unidecode) package is added to your project (`npm install unidecode`), the option will be available to transliterate characters which are not available in a particular encoding.
-The transliterations are always plain ASCII characters, but unlike using unidecode directly (which will convert *all* non-ASCII characters into transliterations), transliterations done using iconv will only transliterate characters which are not available in the target encoding.
+If either [unidecode-plus](https://www.npmjs.com/package/unidecode-plus) or [unidecode](https://www.npmjs.com/package/unidecode) are added to your project ("`npm install unidecode-plus`" or "`npm install unidecode`"), the option will be available to transliterate characters which are not available in a particular encoding.
+The transliterations are always plain ASCII characters, but unlike using unidecode directly (which will convert *all* non-ASCII characters into transliterations), transliterations done using iconv will only transliterate characters which are not available in the target character encoding.

 In this example:
 ```